carpentries/instructor-training/episodes/18-preparation.md

 to attend to the audience usually has much more serious consequences for learning and morale.
 When you prepare to teach, we therefore suggest setting aside time *before* deeply reviewing your technical content to **plan your approach to instruction**.

+> ## A note on cutting
+>
+> This episode is a common place to trainers to cut while preparing to teach this workshop.
+>  That's not because this is not important, this page is a valuable resource, but we feel this
+>  is one of the sections that trainees can use effectively as a resource when actually preparing
+> for a workshop, even without spending a lot of time doing activities on this material in the workshop.
+>
+{: .callout}

 ## Anticipate Your Audience